MikePacey/Lancaster-HEC/docs/filestore.rst

 own applications, or other research data that can be regenerated if lost.

-The **scratch** area is a large (10T) shared area; files written to it are automatically deleted after four weeks weeks.
+The **scratch** area is a large (10T) shared area; files written to it are automatically deleted after four weeks.
 The scratch area is intended as a place to hold very large job output files and other data files for a limited period of time - files will be deleted from scratch four weeks after they were last written to.